Disentangling the Discrepancy Between Theoretical and Experimental Curie Temperatures in Ferroelectric PbTiO$_3$: Computational Methods

 All DFT calculations and AIMD simulations were performed using the CP2K/Quickstep package~\cite{cp2kjcp2020}.
 The core electrons were described by Goedcker-Teter-Hutter (GTH) pseudopotentials~\cite{Goedecker96p1702,Hartwigsen98p3641}, while the valence electrons were treated using double-$\zeta$ valence polarized basis sets.
 Temperature was controlled via the canonical sampling through velocity rescaling (CSVR) thermostat with a time constant of 200 fs~\cite{Giovanni07p014101}.
 Pressure was maintained at 1 bar using the Martyna-Tuckerman-Tobias-Klein (MTTK) barostat~\cite{Glenn94p4177}.
 The integration time step was set to 1 fs.

 For the PbTiO$_3$ system, the Perdew-Burke-Ernzerhof functional modified for solids (PBEsol) was employed~\cite{Perdew08p136406}, as it is known to provide a more accurate description of structural properties compared to PBE, which significantly overestimates the tetragonality of the ferroelectric phase~\cite{Wu06p235116}.
 All $NPT$ AIMD simulations were performed using a $4\times4\times4$ supercell containing 320 atoms, with a plane-wave energy cutoff of 1000 Ry.
 The valence electron configurations were treated as Pb ($6s^2 6p^2$), Ti ($3s^2 3p^6 4s^2 3d^2$), and O ($2s^2 2p^4$).
 The system was first pre-equilibrated at 300 K using classical molecular dynamics with an MLFF (see details below).
 Starting from this equilibrated structure, AIMD simulations followed a stepwise heating protocol: the system was equilibrated at each target temperature for 10 ps, followed by an instantaneous temperature increase of 50 K. To maintain consistent plane-wave basis quality during volume fluctuations, the reference cell dimensions were fixed at $17\times17\times17$~\AA, slightly larger than the equilibrium lattice constant.
-For each temperature near $T_c$, a production trajectory of at least 20 ps was used to ensure sufficient statistical sampling for property calculations.
+For each temperature near $T_c$, a production trajectory of at least 20 ps was used to ensure sufficient statistical sampling for property calculations. \note{The sampling-time convergence of thermodynamic averages and the autocorrelation of the polarization near $T_c$ were further examined using MLFF trajectories (see Figs.~S4 and S5).} The local polarization of unit cell $m$ at time $t$ was calculated as